My Cookie Journey

 Cubed butter in a mixer bowl.

-2. I like to cut my butter into cubes to see how soft it is.
-If it is still a little hard, cutting it up will speed up the warning.
+Step 4: I like to cut my butter into cubes to see how soft it is.
+If it is still a little firm, cutting it into cubes will help it warm up faster.

 Creaming the butter in a mixer bowl.

-3. Cream the butter for 1 to 3 minutes on a medium mixer speed.
+Step 5: Cream the butter for about a minute on a medium mixer speed.
 The time will depend on how cold the butter is until it becomes creamy.

 Adding the sugar to the creamed butter and mix.

-6. Also, add the orange juice and the zest and blend it all together.
-Mix the ingredients together for about a minute, then scrape the bowl down the sides and across the bottom, and then mix for another 30 seconds.
+Step 8: Add the orange juice and the zest and blend for about a minute.
+Then scrape down the sides of the bowl and across the bottom, and mix for another 30 seconds.

 All ingredients are mixed and cookie dough is ready for the chill in the fridge.

-7. Finally, gradually add the flour mixture on a low mixer speed.
-Scrape down the bowl, add the cinnamon chips and the hazelnuts, and mix for about 15 seconds.
+Step 9: Finally, gradually add the flour mixture on low mixer speed.
+Scrape down the bowl, add the cinnamon chips and the hazelnuts, and mix for about 10 seconds.

 To roll out the cookie dough, you can use a pastry sheet, parchment paper, or your counter.